TUM-DSE/doctor-cluster-config/docs/ADD_SERVER.md

 Given that your ssh key is in `module/users.nix`, you may connect now via `ssh root@$host` to check out `lsblk` or fix internet connectivity.
 Take care that your ssh-agent is working for later inv commands to work.

+## Obsolete:

+legacy systems can be installed via

+- `inv format-disk`
+- adapt the nixos-anywhere command called by `inv reformat-install-nixos` to install into your pre-partitioned system